 1 teaspoon vanilla

 In a large bowl, mash bananas with a fork until smooth.
-Add peanut butter, soy milk, vanilla and maple syrup and mix well.
+Add almond butter, almond milk, vanilla and maple syrup and mix well.
 Add remaining ingredients and stir until well combined.
 Drop spoonfuls of dough onto an un-greased cookie sheet and bake 13–16 minutes at 350 degrees, or until done.

 Ginger + chocolate = the perfectly spicy-sweet treat.
 And, this recipe cuts out the wheat flour!
 Promise you won’t miss it.